pbrandl/oped_flutter/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed Flutter 3.17.0 and Dart 3.3.0
-- You have installed an IDE such as Android Studio or Visual Studio Code

 ## Installation

 1. **Clone the repository:**